Calculated based on number of publications stored in Pure and citations from Scopus

 Biography

 Associate Professor Brett Scholz is a Critical Health Psychologist in the School of Medicine and Psychology, ANU College of Health and Medicine.
-He is currently the Secretary of the International Society of Critical Health Psychology, an organising committee member of the Service Users in Academia Symposium, an Associate Editor of the International Journal of Mental Health Nursing, is one of the founding editorial team members of the International Mad Studies Journal, and an editorial board member of Psychology of Men & Masculinities.
+He is currently the Secretary of the International Society of Critical Health Psychology, an organising committee member of the Service Users in Academia Symposium, the Deputy Editor of the International Journal of Mental Health Nursing, an Associate Editor of Qualitative Health Research, is one of the founding editorial team members of the International Mad Studies Journal, and an editorial board member of Psychology of Men & Masculinities.

 Brett's research often focuses on ways in which health and health services can be more equitable, challenging power norms, and led by consumers.
 Although he does not work from a lived experience perspective himself, most of his research is co-authored with and co-developed by people working from lived experience perspectives.